 4. For all families who are obligated to attend MASS as baptized Catholics;

 5. For the health & safety of our student athletes, as they represent our school on their various teams each week;

-6. For all Catechists, who dedicate their energies to bringing the Faith to children, both in and out of the Catholic school setting;
+6. For all Catechists, who dedicate their energies to bringing the Faith to children;

 7. For the crosses people in our school community may carry every day that are invisible to the rest of us, that God give them faith & courage to bear the burden for the sake of his own crucifixion;

 8. For our spiritual pen pal, Daija Lawson, who is a local 5th grader, undergoing treatment for leukemia at Riley Children's Hospital and for her caregivers.